How to Respond to Negative Google Reviews: Templates & Best Practices

 Close your response by reaffirming your commitment to quality, without being sycophantic.
 A simple, genuine closing works best:

-- "We look forward to the opportunity to restore your confidence in us."
+- "We look forward to the chance to restore your confidence in us."

 - "Your feedback helps us improve, and we appreciate you taking the time to share it."